bikrambora/nlp-lab/README.md

 To look at your original document, choose s3link.

 Note: You can also add forms and table to view and search tables and forms.

+## Survey
+Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_b7mXqfAaiIZUnn8?Session=Lab7).
+Participants
+ who complete the surveys from AWS Innovate Online Conference - AI & Machine Learning Edition will receive a gift code for USD25 in AWS credits.
+AWS credits will be sent via email by 31 March, 2021.